edsu/inst126/modules/04/ethics.md

 The Golden State Killer was identified using a different service called GEDmatch.
-Let's watch this video about the process of creating an account and uploading your DNA to it. *I want you to pay particular attention to the options that are available when uploading.*
+Let's watch this video about the process of creating an account and uploading your DNA to it.

+*When watching this video please pay particular attention to the options that are available when uploading.*

 <iframe width="700" height="400" src="https://www.youtube.com/embed/id7JJ1NoTNk"
 frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope;